 Certain coffee varieties are more inclined to body than others.
 When I first started working as a barista, I was brewing a Maracaturra from El Socorro, Guatemala.
 It had a peach flavor with hints of whiskey as it cooled, caramel texture, and a round body that filled the mouth.
 And I fell madly in love with coffee because of beans like this.

 On the other hand, you have the Pacamara: another early love of mine.
 For me, the Pacamara variety is outstanding.
-It’s distinguished by fruity flavors, mostly stone fruits, and outstanding chocolate notes.
+It’s has stone fruit flavors and outstanding chocolate notes.
 However, it often has a medium body.

 And then you have Geisha, the industry’s most celebrated variety.
 This coffee is known for its delicate, tea-like body, making it a very different coffee experience from Maracaturra.

 A Pacas variety from Honduras, ready for roasting.
 Credit: Metric Coffee Co.